fanil-z/islam-wiki/hugo-docs/content/en/concept.md

 Hello everyone and Assalamu Aleikum,

 In order to get some Hugo and CSS practice, I started wrapping up my notes about Islam into a static website, carried away and after one year spending about 15min daily the MD editor showed it will take about 12 hours to read the whole thing.
 When I started learning about Biblical and Islamic prophets 4-5 years ago, I had a hard time trying to figure out the historical order of the stories from religios texts.
-After several years of googling nub questions like 'Was Solomon before Moses?' or 'When Soddom and Gomorra happened?' my notes and tables started to grow.
+Quran is also not combined in the chronological order but in the order that was defined by the prophet Muhammad SAW.
 That's why the main idea was to gather and currate stories of all prophets mentioned in the Quran and sahih hadith in one page and sort them according to a historical timeline.

 Another aspect that always bothers me in large documentation samples is that it is not easy to create a proper helicopter view of the whole thing.
 TOC helps you to navigate but doesn't give a summary.
 However in terms of historical texts, TOC can actually kind of give you a short description of what happened in the correct order.
 Trying to combine the helicopter view and large portions of text, I've used the standard <details><summary> tags so that details about a historic event appears when you click on the topic.

 To build the website I used the Hugo static HTML generator.
 Hugo is open source, flexible, has a large number of themes including themes for user manuals and API references.